 Cornwall IFCA is based in Chi Gallos at the Hayle Marine Renewables Business Park.
 As well as the office, Cornwall IFCA leases one of the industrial units on the site to use as a boat store and workshop.
-The accommodation is co-located with the MMO and CEFAS, providing the one stop shop for stakeholders.

 The industrial unit houses the RIB Avalon, as well as all of Cornwall IFCA's research equipment and all the associated kit and PPE.
 The unit also holds our container, which is used as a secure evidence locker.
 The MMO have access to the unit to store PPE and to share (subject to appropriate continuity of evidence safeguards) the secure evidence locker.
 The unit has a small office which is suitable for meetings and formal recorded interviews.